michael-jones253/AMQP-CPP-xcode-example/README.md

 1. Start the rabbitMQ server in a shell window.
   <pre><code>sudo ./rabbitmq-server</code></pre>
-2. Start the consumer from the build location, for a quick test of the non packaged debug build:
+2. Start the consumer from the build location in another shell window.
+For a quick test of the non packaged debug build:
   <pre><code>cd ~/Library/Developer/Xcode/DerivedData/AMQP-...../Build/Products/Debug
   export DYLD_LIBRARY_PATH=.
   ./Consumer</code></pre>